 Somos Anahuac

 We are migratory seeds, having traveled by land, water and air from our native lands of the South to the Pacific Northwest Territory of our continent.
 We understand what it means to adapt to survive a new climate as much as what it means to preserve our culture and protect our way of life.
-We are resilient as we learn to grow in new soils but are reminded no matter where we grow on this continent we are the people of the corn, the indigenous peoples of Anahuac (what is now referred to as the Americas) who have something valuable to contribute to humanity.
+We are resilient as we learn to grow in new soils but are reminded no matter where we grow on this continent we are the people of the corn, the Indigenous peoples of Anahuac (what is now referred to as the entire continent of the Americas) who have something valuable to contribute to humanity.

 Our Vision